 - Inverted in Cowboy Bebop.
 Everyone has a representative star, and it goes out when they die.

 - In Yu-Gi-Oh!
 5Ds, Greiger seems to become a falling star when he disappears.

 - Inverted in Fist of the North Star: there is a certain star in the sky only visible to those whose life are about to be snuffed (typically caused by the eponymous technique).

-- In one issue of Man-Thing, Korrek recounts a story where a man ventured into the sky to pick a star to his lover.
-The stars are made of the souls of warriors, so the upon bringing the thing down it turns into one, kills the man and steals his woman.
+- In one issue of Man-Thing, Korrek recounts a story where a man ventured into the sky to pick a star to gift his lover.
+The stars are made of the souls of warriors, so upon bringing the thing down, it turns into one, kills the man and steals his woman.